mathesong/SiMBA_Materials/R/README.md

 })
 ```

 Now we have fitted the model.
-Unfortunately `rstan` does not present its
+Unfortunately `rstan` is a little bit
-output in a particularly attractive manner.
+difficult to read when the variable names are created by `brms`.

 ``` r
 stanfit <- readRDS("../DerivedData/simdat_simbafit.rds")